kbruskiewicz/translator-modules-api/README.md

 ## Wes-Server

-Open up a command line terminal and start the CWL `wes-server` (installed as a dependency) as follows:
+The CWL Server API calls a 3rd party CWL runner called `wes-server`.
+Before firing up the server API itself, open up a command line terminal and start the  `wes-server` application (installed as a dependency above) as follows:

 ```bash
 wes-server
 ```

-## Server API
+## CWL Server API

-Follow the directives in the [server configuration and startup](./server/README.md) to run the server.
+Follow the directives in the [server configuration and startup](./server/README.md) to run the CWL API server itself.

 # (Re-)Generating the Server and Client